 Making garden art is probably one of my favorite things to do.
-I find it so relaxing and when it’s done we get to add something new and intriguing in our garden.
-A few weeks back, we made ourselves this mosaic and moss mannequin with faux concrete paint effect.
-No-one believes me when I tell them that she was once a dirty, dusty, plastic, thrift store mannequin.
+I find it so relaxing and when it’s done we get to add something new and intriguing to our garden.
+A few weeks back, we made ourselves this mosaic and moss mannequin with a faux concrete paint effect.
+No one believes me when I tell them that she was once a dirty, dusty, plastic, thrift store mannequin.

 The faux concrete paint effect is so easy to create and who doesn’t love a shapely mosaic and moss corset with lace-ups 😉 She even has a lovely succulicious choker to complete the look.